ylong-chn/hopper_tutorial/README.md

 - The Slurm file `glmnet_timer.slurm` is the scheduler to run jobs on Hopper;
 - Finally, the `Rmd` file loads the results and generate the summary plot we need for research.

-Steps to run simulation on Hopper:
+Steps to run this simulation on Hopper:

 - step 0: log in and set up R on Hopper:
   - code for login: `ssh [your Mason NetID]@hopper.orc.gmu.edu`